official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

-“So rather than tie us down to pursuing an alternative to containment immediately, the language … seeks to demonstrate why the present state of affairs cannot continue indefinitely, thus leaving us with some flexibility on the timing of any other action.”82
+“So rather than tie us down to pursuing an alternative to containment immediately, the language … seeks to demonstrate why the present state of affairs cannot continue indefinitely, thus leaving us with some flexibility on the timing of any other action.”[^82]

 237. As well as the briefing note, Mr Rycroft was sent a “blind copy” of Mr Gray’s minute.
-He advised Mr Blair: “We need to bring out the deficiencies of the containment policy without saying that it has been a total failure.”83
+He advised Mr Blair: “We need to bring out the deficiencies of the containment policy without saying that it has been a total failure.”[^83]

-80 Minute Blair to Manning, 1 September 2002, [untitled].
+[^80]: Minute Blair to Manning, 1 September 2002, [untitled].
-81 Letter Sedwill to Rycroft, 2 September 2002, ‘Iraq’.
+[^81]: Letter Sedwill to Rycroft, 2 September 2002, ‘Iraq’.
-82 Manuscript comment Sedwill to Rycroft on Minute Gray to Ricketts, 3 September 2002, ‘Iraq: Containment: Query from No. 10’.
+[^82]: Manuscript comment Sedwill to Rycroft on Minute Gray to Ricketts, 3 September 2002,
-83 Manuscript comment Rycroft to Prime Minister, 3 September 2002, on FCO briefing note ‘4.
-The sanctions programme and containment’.
+[^83]: Manuscript comment Rycroft to Prime Minister, 3 September 2002, on FCO briefing note ‘4.
+The

 135